droidAadi/testApp/README.md

   > Use **git clone** https://github.com/droidAadi/testApp.git from terminal/cmd window.

-- Once you import, the project building will start automatically.
+- Once you import, the project build will start automatically.
 Alternatively, you can use following command as well to build the project manuallly from command line/terminal window.

   > **gradlew build**